 - Showing lack of interest in or avoiding activities that require fine motor skills

-3. Gross motor skills
+3. Delayed or absent gross motor skills

 - Climbing and descending stairs

 - Coordinating both sides of the body

 - Differentiating between the left and right sides

 - Ball play

 - Fearful of the feet leaving the ground